-"The House of Commons heard Pitt for the last time, and Burke for the first time, and was in doubt to which of them the palm of eloquence mental effect, and the instructive tendency of this article if he had quoted some of the many bursts which tradition ascribes to Lord Chatham, and in which his great strength lay. remember right he does not even quote Chatham's celebrated declaration, 'that it mattered not to him on which bank of the Tweed a man's cradle had been rocked'.
+"Have you seen the article in the last Edinburgh Review on Lord Chatham?
+It is a splendid article, and any person who has read the pages of Macaulay's former essays can be at no loss to discover the author.
+There is some curious matter about Burton and Sir William Pynsent-of which it is a wonder that there is no tradition in our neighbourhood.
+1 There may be to be sure, though I have never heard of it.
+Pitt's purity and incorruptibility seem to have made a great impression on the English nation, although he certainly connived at many practices which would now be thought, as Lord Ashburton says, 'not over scrupulous'.
+There are some noble passages in the article, to which I have alluded, especially the concluding page; and this remark of the singular fact, that the last debate in which Chatham spoke was the first in which Burke spoke.
+'It was indeed a splendid sunset and a splendid dawn.'2 The Reviewer would have contributed to the ornamental effect, and the instructive tendency of this article if he had quoted some of the many bursts which tradition ascribes to Lord Chatham, and in which his great strength lay.
+If I remember right he does not even quote Chatham's celebrated declaration, 'that it mattered not to him on which bank of the Tweed a man's cradle had been rocked'.
 We find some difficulty now in seeing the real grandeur of this saying.
 It should be remembered, that this was the same year with the publication of the No. 45 of the North Briton, and that Chatham was struggling to overthrow Lord Bute's ministry, whose unpopularity in the country was principally grounded on his Scottish origin, and then we can see whether it did not require much nobleness of character to reject the support of this illiberal prejudice.
-Of the authenticity of this saying there is no doubt, for it occurs in a public letter of Lord Chatham's written at The explanation of Lord Chatham's views on the question of the right of the House of Commons to tax America (which he altogether denied) throws light on the well-known peroration of his great speech in the House of Lords: 'My Lords, if America falls she will fall like the strong man, she will lay hold on the pillars of the constitution and pull down the whole fabric along with her'.
+Of the authenticity of this saying there is no doubt, for it occurs in a public letter of Lord Chatham's written at the time.
+The explanation of Lord Chatham's views on the question of the right of the House of Commons to tax America (which he altogether denied) throws light on the well-known peroration of his great speech in the House of Lords: 'My Lords, if America falls she will fall like the strong man, she will lay hold on the pillars of the constitution and pull down the whole fabric along with her'.
 It is always a pleasing task to quote such sayings of high-minded and highly gifted men."